-maximizes ex-ante welfare among all update rules.
+Dynamic consistency of one form or another has often been put forward as a rationality criterion and thus, from a normative point of view, it is important to identify rules that satisfy some version of this property.
+Moreover, from the normative point of view, optimal acts are the most important for dynamic consistency to be satisfied on because those are the acts that are chosen.
+Under dynamic consistency, optimal contingent plans remain optimal according to updated preferences.
+Therefore dynamically consistent updating necessarily maximizes ex-ante welfare among all update rules.
 Another normative argument in favor of dynamic consistency is the dominated choice argument described in the context of an example in Section 6.2.
 Dynamic consistency also makes it easier to describe an individual planning ahead and to make welfare statements in dynamic models because it is only under dynamic consistency that ex-ante and ex-post preferences agree on optimal feasible choices.
-Our axiom requires that, for each feasible set of acts, B, the update rule guarantees, for any preference and any non-null conditioning event E, if g is chosen within B, it remains optimal conditionally.
+Our axiom requires that, for each feasible set of acts, B, the update rule guarantees, for any preference and any non-null conditioning event E, if q is chosen within B, it remains optimal conditionally.
 Formally,

 Axiom 2.1 DC (Dynamic Consistency).
-For any $((V, u), E, g, B) \in \mathcal{D}$ , if $f \in B$ with f = g on $E^c$ , then $g \succeq{E,g,B} f$ .
+For any $(\succeq, E, g, B) \in \mathcal{D}$, if $f \in B$ with f = g on E^c , then $g \succeq{E,g,B} f$.

-This formalization of dynamic consistency appeared in Hanany and Klibanoff [20] and is related to ideas and concepts in earlier literature such as Machina [30], McClennen [31], Segal [46] and Grant, Kajii and Polak [18].
-Recall from the Introduction that dependence of conditional preference on g and B is needed, in general, to attain dynamic consistency under ambiguity aversion.
+This formalization of dynamic consistency appeared in Hanany and Klibanoff [2007] and is related to ideas and concepts in earlier literature such as Machina [1989], McClennen [1990], Segal [1997] and Grant, Kajii and Polak [2000].16 Recall from the Introduction that dependence of conditional preference on g and B is needed, in general, to attain dynamic consistency under ambiguity aversion.
 With ambiguity aversion, the weighting of states supporting the choice of g from B is typically different than that supporting the choice of some g' optimal in B'.
 It is quite natural, then, that g and/or B also affect the manner in which new information changes the DM's view of these uncertainties through updating.